Sovereign (British coin)

 The British government promoted the use of the sovereign as an aid to international trade, and the Royal Mint took steps to see lightweight gold coins withdrawn from circulation.
-From the 1850s until 1932, the sovereign was also struck at colonial mints, initially in Australia and later in Canada, South Africa and India—they have again been struck in India for the local market since 2013, in addition to the production in Britain by the Royal Mint.
+From the 1850s until 1932, sovereigns were also struck at colonial mints, initially in Australia and later in Canada, South Africa and India—they have again been struck in India for the local market since 2013, in addition to the production in Britain by the Royal Mint.
 The sovereigns issued in Australia initially carried a unique local design but by 1887, all new sovereigns bore Pistrucci's George and Dragon design.
 Strikings there were so large that by 1900, about forty per cent of the sovereigns in Britain had been minted in Australia.

 With the start of the First World War in 1914, the sovereign vanished from circulation in Britain; it was replaced by paper money and did not return after the war, though issues at colonial mints continued until 1932.
 While it faded out of usage in Britain, the sovereign was still used in the Middle East and demand rose in the 1950s, to which the Royal Mint eventually responded by striking new sovereigns in 1957.
-Since then, it has been struck both as a bullion coin and beginning in 1979 for collectors.
+Since then, it has been struck as a bullion coin and, beginning in 1979, as a collector's coin.
 Although the sovereign is no longer in circulation, it - along with the half sovereign, double sovereign and quintuple sovereign - is still legal tender in the United Kingdom, having survived the decimalisation of the pound in 1971.